Energinet-DataHub/energy-origin/domains/authorization/documentation/readme.md

 - 3rd party client: A third party company using the APIs exposed by Energy Origin.
 A 3rd party client may have software systems running and interacting with the Energy Origin APIs without user interaction.
 - User: A user authenticated with MitID erhverv and acting as employee in a company.
 A user may be employeed in multiple companies, but is forced to select a specific company as part of MitID authenticattion.
 - TIN: Tax Identification Number, in Denmark the CVR number.
+- Terms: Terms a user must agree to, before using Energy Origin Web application or APIs.
+- Consent: A user grants consent to a 3rd party.
+The 3rd party may after being granted consent, use Energy Origin APIs on behalf of the user.

 ### Conceptual overview